-The problem begins in earnest when a hysterical villager informs the students that a devastating disease is approaching the town.
-(If no one is available to play the role of hysterical villager, students receive a written Problem Scenario.)
+The problem begins in earnest when your child learns that a devastating disease is approaching the town.
 A meeting of the Council of Elders is called to discuss possible actions to take to protect the people of the town.
 At the meeting, a graphic description of the disease is provided by a traveling merchant, who has seen people infected with the pestilence.
-He describes the gruesome symptoms and the horrible, painful death brought about by the disease.
+The merchant describes the gruesome symptoms and the horrible, painful death brought about by the disease.
 Beyond that, the merchant describes how massive numbers of deaths change the survivors, who must contend with towns that have been stripped of meaning or substance.

-The head of the Council then charges the members to come up with a plan that will help the town avoid the dire effects of the disease.
-This leads students to complete the Learning Issues Board.
-When the list of questions in the Learning Issues column seems complete, students select the five questions that need to be answered first; these become the basis for their initial research.
+The head of the Council then charges the Elders to come up with a plan that will help the town avoid the dire effects of the disease.
+This leads your child to complete the Learning Issues Board.
+When the list of questions in the Learning Issues column seems complete, help your child select the three questions that need to be answered first; these become the basis for the first wave of research.